 For the a fresher option than stewed tomatoes try adding Roasted Tomatoes instead!
 This is my personal preference and one of the main reasons I keep frozen roasted tomatoes on hand throughout the winter months!

-Note 1* My personal preference is to use frozen sweet corn that we freeze during the summer months after harvesting sweet corn, but you can also use 15 oz. canned corn kernels, drained.
+Yes you can, my personal preference is to use frozen sweet corn that we freeze during the summer months after harvesting sweet corn, but you can also use 15 oz. canned corn kernels, drained.

-Note 2* You can substitute chicken broth or 1 cup water and 1 beef bouillon cube for the beef broth.
+Yes, You can substitute chicken broth or 1 cup water and 1 beef bouillon cube for the beef broth.
 Vegetable broth or water and chicken bouillon also work as great substitutes for this hearty homemade chili.